paezha/genuary2022/29-isometric-perspective/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-The coordinats of the tiles are not quite what I wanted.
+The coordinates of the tiles are not quite what I wanted.
 Recreate
 mosaic:

 ``` r